A characterisation of Lie algebras amongst anti-commutative algebras: Non-anti-commutative algebras

-An important question which we have to leave open for now, is what happens when the algebras we consider are not alternating.
-We end this note with some of our preliminary findings.
+An important question which we have to leave open for now, is what happens when the algebras we consider are not anti-commutative.
+We end this note with some of our preliminary findings, and study the question in detail in the article~\cite{GM-VdL3}.

-Some of the results and techniques used in the previous section are valid for non-alternating algebras of course.
+Some of the results and techniques used in the previous section are valid for non-anti-commutative algebras of course.
 For instance, Proposition~\ref{Proposition Nil_2}, Proposition~\ref{Proposition AAAlg} and Theorem~\ref{Theorem AC iff Orzech} are.

-Proposition~\ref{Proposition Nil_2} contradicts---in spirit only, since we are working over a field---Proposition~6.9 in~\cite{Gray2012}, which claims that the category of all commutative non-unitary rings satisfying $xyz=0$ is locally algebraically cartesian closed.
-It turns out that the argument given in Proposition~\ref{Proposition Nil_2} is still valid in this case, and shows that the variety under consideration, should it be \LACC, would be abelian---which is false.
+Proposition~\ref{Proposition Nil_2} tells us in particular that the variety of associative $\K$-algebras satisfying $xyz=0$ is not \LACC.
+Even though it is stated for infinite fields, this is still valid over the ring of integers $\Z$: we do not need to use Theorem~\ref{Theorem Homogeneity}, since we already know that all identities of this particular variety are linear combinations of homogeneous identities.
+This instance of the proposition contradicts Proposition~6.9 in~\cite{Gray2012}, which claims that the category $\DRng$ of all commutative non-unitary rings (=~$\Z$-algebras) satisfying $xyz=0$ is locally algebraically cartesian closed.
+Indeed, should this variety be \LACC, then it would be abelian---which is false.

-We noticed that the functor $R$ constructed in the proof of~\cite[Proposition~6.9]{Gray2012} is not well defined on morphisms.
+So, what is wrong?
+We noticed that the functor $R$ (which, up to equivalence, plays the role of the right adjoint of the functor $\gnab_B^*\colon \Pt_B(\DRng)\to \DRng$) constructed in the proof of~\cite[Proposition~6.9]{Gray2012} is not well defined on morphisms.
 Let us give a concrete example showing this in detail.
-We follow the notations from~\cite[Proposition~6.9]{Gray2012}.
-Let $B=\langle b\rangle=\Z[b]$ act on the commutative ring
+We follow the notations from~\cite[Proposition~6.9]{Gray2012}: in particular, for any object $B$, the category $\BDAlg\simeq\Pt_B(\DRng)$ consists of $B$-modules equipped with a compatible commutative ring structure, which means that the identities